sys

 Gets the status of the process.

-varies for different types of
+The value of varies for different types of

 processes.
-For example, a gen_server
+For example, a gen_server process returns

-the callback module's state, a gen_fsm
+the callback module's state, a gen_fsm process

 returns information such as its current state name and state data,

-process returns information about each of its
+and a gen_event process returns information about each of its

 registered handlers.
-Callback modules for gen_server
+Callback modules for gen_server,

-can also customise the value
+gen_fsm, and gen_event can also customise the value

-by exporting a format_status/2
+of by exporting a format_status/2

 function that contributes module-specific information;